 In Germany, whistleblowers have an external neutral intermediary as an additional point of contact.
 The neutral intermediary is an independent attorney who is appointed by the company and sworn to secrecy vis-à-vis the company.

-Whistleblowers can also contact this intermediary if they have concrete indications that suggest a violation of the regulations with major risks in connection with Mercedes-Benz Group.
-He receives tips regarding regulatory violations from the company’s employees, customers or business partners.
+Whistleblowers can contact this intermediary if they have concrete indications that suggest a violation with major risks in connection with the business activity of the Mercedes-Benz Group.
+The neutral intermediary receives tips on violations by the company’s employees, costumers or business partners.

 As an attorney, the neutral intermediary is subject to a duty of confidentiality towards the company.
 Whistleblowers who wish to remain unidentified can therefore be guaranteed absolute anonymity in relation to the company.
 With the whistleblower's consent, the neutral intermediary passes on the information – in anonymized form if requested – to the Whistleblower System BPO.